fildpauz/jespr/README.md

 * `string` * -- the actual feedback to be given to the participant (e.g., _That's correct_, _That's not correct_).
 * `text-color` -- The (optional) color in which the feedback text will be displayed (e.g., `red` for _That's not correct_).
 Colors are limited to one of the 147 HTML valid color names (e.g., http://www.w3schools.com/colors/colors_hex.asp).

+### show-results-display (default: `false`)

+After the experiment is completed, the results will be stored in a form variable, `jesprResults`.
+If the form is submitted the results will thus be submitted as form data.
+However, there may reasons the experimenter wishes to display the results before submission (or to extract results without submitting at all).
+Thus, if the `show-results-display` variable is set to `true`, a textarea will appear in the browser window after the experiment containing the csv-formatted results (see below for detailed description).

+### show-log-display (default: `false`)

+After the experiment is completed, JESPR log information will be stored in a form variable, `jesprLog`.
+If desired, the log information may be displayed to the browser screen by setting `show-log-display` to `true`.
+This may be useful when debugging the design file.

 ===

 The procedure of a JESPR experiment is as follows, where the obligatory items are marked with an asterisk (*).